mortgageratemonitor/flying-overhead/README.md

 - Pauses when the browser tab is not visible
 - Progress bar counts down in the header
 - Manual refresh available anytime
+- **Smart timeout handling** — auto-refresh allows 35 seconds for the proxy to respond (accommodating Render free tier cold starts), while manual refresh uses a 12-second timeout for faster feedback
+- If an auto-refresh times out, a clear "PROXY WAKING UP" message is shown with context-appropriate guidance rather than a generic error

 ### API Status Panel
 - Live health indicator in the header for all external APIs